trina-md/techdoc_portfolio/index.md

 ## About

-A writer who learned to code, not the other way around.
+Tech Writer with a focus on Developer Experience

-I started as a journalist covering the Indian startup scene, then fell in love with the strange, specific challenge of explaining software to the people who build it.
+I started as a QA tester in amazon, then fell in love with the strange, specific challenge of explaining software to the people who build it.
 Now I write docs, guides, and developer content for tech companies globally.

 Good technical writing is an act of empathy — standing between the person who built the thing and the person who needs to use it, and making sure neither side feels alone.